dotnet/msbuild/documentation/wiki/FeatureAvailability.md

 # What is Feature Availablity?
-Feature Availablity is an API that can tell you the availability status of the specific feature of the MSBuild engine.
-Feature is saved as a string and availability is an enum `FeatureStatus`: `Undefined`, `Available`, `NotAvailable`, `Preview`.
+Feature Availability is an API that can tell you the availability status of the specific feature of the MSBuild engine.
+Feature names are represented by strings and availability is an enum `FeatureStatus` with the following values: `Undefined`, `Available`, `NotAvailable`, `Preview`.

 # How to use?
 ## API